Ashrafw/questions/README.md

 </Routes>
 ```

-Note : I've used 'HashRouter' instead of 'BrowserRouter' due to deploy with github page cause reload errors.
+Note : I've used 'HashRouter' instead of 'BrowserRouter' since it is compatible with github page.

 ## Data Management (Questions)